bigfolio/jQuery-Backgrounder/README.md

 License
 ---

 This little plugin is licensed under the MIT license.
 See the MIT-LICENSE.txt file for details.
-The images used in this example (birthday.jpg) is copyrighted (by me) and may not be used by you.
+The image used in this example (birthday.jpg) is copyrighted (by me) and may not be used by you.
 Why would you want a picture of my kid, anyway?